Student Resources & Karate Curriculum

 Black Belt Club

-Benefits of being in the Black Belt Club - Embroidered uniform, special classes for Black Belt Club members, weapons curriculum, discounts on seminars and special events, and reduced testing fees (expect Black Belts).
+Here are some of the benefits of being apart of Black Belt Club - Custom embroidered uniform, special classes for Black Belt Club members, weapons curriculum, additional training in Karate to perfect techniques, discounts on seminars and special events, and much more.

 Master Club